 Master Phil avatar

-“Structure is the container that lets everything else grow.”
+“Structure is the container that lets everything else grow”

 Structure is what bridges the gap.
 More specifically: the Master/slave relationship rituals and protocols that make the power exchange visible in daily life — not just during a scene, but in how an ordinary week runs.
 It’s the S in the STERA method — the framework I’ve developed for building lasting Master/slave relationships.

-What structure means in a Master/slave relationship
+What does structure mean in a Master/slave relationship

 In a Master/slave relationship, structure means the visible, intentional, and embodied rhythm of the dynamic — the rituals, rules, expectations, and roles that make the power exchange real.
 Not just in play scenes or during sex.
 In how a normal day runs.